Conference of Rulers: Meetings

-The Conference of Rulers generally meets triannually, or three a times a year.
+The Conference of Rulers generally meets three times a year.
 Should the Yang di-Pertuan Agong or at least three members of the Conference request it, however, the Keeper of the Rulers' Seal may convene a meeting of the Conference of Rulers.
-Meetings will also be convened not later than four weeks before the end of the five-year reign of the Yang di-Pertuan Agong, or whenever there is a vacancy in either their seat or that of their deputy.
+Meetings will also be convened no later than four weeks before the end of the five-year reign of the Yang di-Pertuan Agong, or whenever there is a vacancy in either their seat or that of their deputy.

 The Conference generally meets at the Istana Negara (National Palace), but meetings may be held at other venues should the members of the Conference consent.
 Meetings have been held on occasion at various state palaces, a State Assembly, and at hotel resorts.

 Each Malay ruler generally takes turns chairing each meeting.
 The agenda is generally outlined and made known to the Rulers prior to the meeting.
 During the meeting, none of the Malay Rulers take precedence above another and all are considered equal.
 Even the Yang di-Pertuan Agong has no precedence above the Malay Rulers and serves to represent the federal government.
-However, a Ruler who has been on the throne for a longer period of time is considered more senior and their advice is widely respected due to the wealth of their experience, but this advice need not necessarily be followed.
+However, a Ruler who has been on the throne for a longer period of time is considered more senior and their advice is widely respected due to the wealth of their experience, but this advice does not have to be followed.

 The Secretary of the Conference is the Keeper of the Rulers' Seal.

 Scholarship

 History

-The Royal Scholarship Fund (Fund) (Malay: Kumpulan Wang Biasiswa Raja-Raja) was established on 31 August 1949 by the 8th Meeting of the Conference of Rulers.
-In accordance with that, a rule has been made and named the Regulations of the Royal Scholarship Funds.
-The Trustee Meeting of the Royal Scholarship Fund was changed to the Royal Scholarship Fund and Governors (Malay: Kumpulan Wang Biasiswa Raja-Raja dan Gabenor-Gabenor).
+The Conference of Rulers Scholarship (Kumpulan Wang Biasiswa Raja-Raja) was established on 31 August 1949 by the 8th Meeting of the Conference of Rulers.
+Accordingly, the Conference of Rulers Scholarship Fund Regulations were established.
+The meeting of trustees of the Conference of Rulers Scholarship Fund was changed to the "Ruler and Governor Scholarship Fund" (Kumpulan Wang Biasiswa Raja-Raja dan Gabenor-Gabenor).

-On 12 May 1983, an Act of Act 284 was gazetted and named the Higher Education Scholarship Fund of the Yang di-Pertuan Negeri of the States (Malay: Kumpulan Wang Biasiswa Pengajian Tinggi Raja-Raja dan Yang di-Pertua Yang di-Pertuan Negeri).
-Its control and management are placed under the Keeper of the Rulers' Seal who ais also secretary of the Fund's Board.
+On 12 May 1983, an Act of Act 284 was gazetted and named "Raja-Raja and the Yang di-Pertua-Yang di-Pertua Negeri Higher Studies Scholarship Fund" (Kumpulan Wang Biasiswa Pengajian Tinggi Raja-Raja Dan Yang di-Pertua-Yang di-Pertua Negeri).
+Its control and management are placed under the Keeper of the Rulers' Seal who is also secretary of the Fund's Board.

-The Board of this Fund in accordance with section 5 (1) of Act 284 consists of a Chairman and four members appointed by the Conference of Rules between the Menteri Besar and the Chief Minister for a period of two years and eligible for a reappointment.
-The Chairman shall chair all Board Meetings and meet at least three times a year and at any meeting of the Board, the Chairman and two members shall be quorum.
+The Board of the Scholarship Fund in accordance with section 5 (1) of Act 284 consists of a chairman and four members appointed by the Conference of Rules between the Menteri Besar and the Chief Minister for a period of two years and is eligible for a reappointment.
+The Chairman chairs all Board Meetings and meet at least three times a year and at any meeting of the Board, the chairman and two members shall be quorum.
 The Keeper of the Rulers' Seal is the secretary of the Board.